8 secrets to Southwest Airlines: Only pros know them all

 So how do you get it?
 Well, you could complete 100 one-way flights in a calendar year.
 That’s a ton of flying, and not within the realm of possibility for most of us.

 You could also earn 125,000 qualifying Southwest points within a calendar year.
-That sounds like a lot (and it is), but it’s child’s play considering that points earned from spending on a Southwest credit card, including the massive welcome bonuses that you earn when opening a card, count towards this number.
-Currently, ALL Southwest personal cards come earns a Companion Pass® through 2/28/2022 plus 30,000 points after you spend $5,000 on purchases in the first 3 months:
+That sounds like a lot (and it is), but it’s child’s play considering that points earned from spending on a Southwest credit card, including the welcome bonuses that you earn when opening a card, count towards this number.
+Currently, ALL Southwest personal cards come with a sign-up bonus of 75,000 bonus points after spending $5,000 on purchases in the first three months your account is open.

 - Southwest Rapid Rewards® Priority Credit Card